SystemsApproach/private5g/core.rst

 Second, :numref:`Figure %s <fig-sd-core>` illustrates 3GPP's
-*Standalone (SA)* deployment option, in which 4G and 5G networks co-exist.
+*Standalone (SA)* deployment option, in which 4G and 5G networks co-exist and run indepently.
 They share a UPF implementation, but the UPFs are instantiated separately for each RAN/Core pair, with support for both the 4G and 5G interfaces, denoted *S1-U* and *N3*, respectively.
 Although not obvious from the SA example, 3GPP defines an alternative transition plan, called *NSA (Non-Standalone)*, in which separate 4G and 5G RANs were paired with either a 4G Core or a 5G Core.
 The details of how that works are not relevant to this discussion, except to make the point that production networks almost never get to enjoy a "flag day" on which a new version is universally substituted for an old version.
 A migration plan has to be part of the design.
 More information on this topic can be found in a GSMA Report.

 .. _reading_migration:
 .. admonition:: Further Reading